hexaxsoftwares/houx.js/README.md

 <input>
 ```

-In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element.
+In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element since the `p` element Requires a closing tag.

+The immediate closing syntax, `<p />` helps close  the element without a closing tag.

 In terms of void elements, like input, br, img etc , they can be rendered without being immediately closed or a closing tag.

-In terms of parsing attributes, attributes names and value cases are maintained.
+When parsing attributes, attributes names and value cases are maintained.

-If an attribute value does not contain a space or special characters that may conflict with html tags like the `<>`, you can pass them without quoting them.
+If an attribute value does not contain a space or special characters that may conflict with html tags like the `<>`,or confuse the pixel attribute passing caveat,  you can pass them without quoting them.

+e.g.
 `<element attr=my Value />`

 the `Value` path will be compiled as a different attribute.
 It should be quoted if they belong to a single attribute.

-`<element attr=myValue />` Great, Pixel accepts non cased attributes values.
+For example `<element attr=myValue />` works perfectly fine, Pixel accepts non cased attributes values.

 Also when your attribute name matches your attribute value text, you can just pass the attribute while omiting the value part.
 This works like in the native javascript objects option mapping.